sugarkube/sugarkube/docs/pseudo-create-cluster.md

   profile: dev
   cluster: dev1
   region: eu-west-1   # could optionally define here or supply on the CLI
+  vars:               # paths to yaml files to load data from.
+Keys will be merged.
+  - base-project/clusters/
+  - project1/clusters/
   manifests:
   - git@.../manifest1.yaml
   - git@.../manifest2.yaml